Can You Vacuum Pool After Shock? Complete Safety Guide

 Step-by-Step Vacuuming Timeline After Shock

 - Test Free Chlorine Levels - Use a quality test kit like Taylor K-2006 or TF-100 to measure FC accurately.
-Digital test strips aren't reliable for high chlorine readings post-shock.
+Test strips aren't reliable for high chlorine readings post-shock.

 - Check the 8-Hour Minimum - Never vacuum sooner than 8 hours after shocking, regardless of shock type.
 This allows proper chemical distribution and prevents equipment damage.

-- Verify FC Below 5ppm - Free chlorine above 5ppm can damage rubber seals, gaskets, and vinyl pool surfaces.
+- Verify FC Below 5ppm - Free chlorine above 5ppm can damage rubber seals and gaskets.
+For vinyl pools, keep FC below 5ppm to prevent liner damage.
 Wait longer if levels remain elevated.

 - Inspect for Undissolved Granules - If you used granular shock, visually check for remaining particles on the pool bottom.
 These can clog your vacuum and damage the pump impeller.